goodwi11/Documentation_en/docs/source/promode.rst

 **Custom Code & Tracking (Code Integration)**
 ---------------------------------------------

-This section enables you to insert custom scripts, analytics tools or tracking pixels into safe pages.
+This section enables you to insert custom scripts, analytics tools or tracking pixels into safe pages:

 | 📊 **Pixel** - allows you to add conversion tracking pixels (e.g. Facebook Pixel, Google Ads, or custom tracking scripts).